 GeneCards Summary for KIR3DL3 Gene

-KIR3DL3 (Killer Cell Immunoglobulin-Like Receptor, Three Domains, Long Cytoplasmic Tail, 3) is a Protein Coding gene.
-Among its related pathways are Immune System and Interleukin receptor SHC signaling.
+KIR3DL3 (Killer Cell Immunoglobulin Like Receptor, Three Ig Domains And Long Cytoplasmic Tail 3) is a Protein Coding gene.
+Diseases associated with KIR3DL3 include behcet's disease.
+Among its related pathways are Immune System and Immune response Role of DAP12 receptors in NK cells.
 An important paralog of this gene is KIR2DL4.

 UniProtKB/Swiss-Prot for KIR3DL3 Gene

 Receptor on natural killer cells.
 May inhibit the activity of NK cells thus preventing cell lysis.